nassir1976/lab-04A/README.md

 # Overview
-In lab 1, you built a web page where each box of content was rendered with a unique color in desktop view and in mobile view.
+**In lab 1**, you built a web page where each box of content was rendered with a unique color in desktop view and in mobile view.
 You will be completing this assignment again, using either Flexbox or CSS grids for styling.

 # lab-04A